TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

           INT    = ...
           LAYOUT = ...

-It is not allowed to mix reductive and productive rules inside the same section.
+It is not allowed to mix reductive and productive rules inside the same `lexical syntax` section.

 Second, define follow restrictions to ensure longest matches: